in

 https://www.youtube.com/watch?v=RuhvdaDabpU&ab_channel=RicoNasty

 The Maryland rapper is known for pushing boundaries in rap with her punk rock aesthetic.
 She counts Nicki Minaj as one of her inspirations.
-She started an indie label called Sugar Trap to release her music.
+She started an indie label called Sugar to release her music.

 https://www.youtube.com/watch?v=jJdlgKzVsnI&ab_channel=dojacatVEVO